Dacc-312/WRO-FE-CYBER-TRALALA/src/README.md

-Control software
+Control software/Programacion
 ====

-This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+This directory contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.

-All artifacts required to resolve dependencies and build the project must be included in this directory as well.
+Este directorio contiene la programacion  que desarollamos para ser utilizada en nuestro vehiculo para la competicion.